me-when102/helloGMP/docs/API-hello_mpq.md

   - `:toString()` → Convert rational to string
   - `__tostring` → Metamethod of `:toString()`
   - `:toNumber()` → Convert rational to approximate native lua number.
 Can lose precision.
+  - `:toMixedRational()` → Convert rational to a mixed rational, returning two values: Integer part, and fractional part.

 - **Utilities**
   - `:abs()` - Returns the absolute value of the rational.